zenml-io/zenml/examples/whylogs_data_profiling/README.md

 # 🖥 Run it locally

 ## ⏩ SuperQuick `whylogs` run
-If you're really in a hurry, and you want just to see this example pipeline run, without wanting to fiddle around with all the individual installation and configuration steps, just run the following:
+If you're really in a hurry and just want to see this example pipeline run without wanting to fiddle around with all the individual installation and configuration steps, just run the following: